CalSchilling/Literbox-Motion-Sensor-Light/README.md

 Going to create a 1 by box to place the litterbox in to keep my children from kicking litter from all over the place.

+Going to start the project with and arduino UNO may switch to a smaller board later because it will probably be overkill.